 I’ll give it a quick taste and add in a bit more pumpkin spice, if necessary.
 Before it sets, transfer the mousse mixture into individual dessert bowls or ramekins.
 Cover them and chill in the fridge for at least one hour.

 When you are ready to serve them, top each with your maple whipped cream.
-Garnish candied pecans and a dusting of ground cinnamon, if desired.

 This gluten-free Pumpkin Mousse with Maple Whipped Cream is an easy fall dessert that is savory and delicious, and sure to turn even pumpkin haters into big fans.